anthonymobile/rna-dashboard/README.md

 ## DEBUGGING STATUS AS OF 2023-03-11

-1. need to migrate to an ECS/Fargate deployment
+1. need to migrate to an ECS/Fargate deplo

 ## features to add